 By Diane Small

 Let’s face it – when you think of Finland, you probably don’t think much of crayon-box colours, mini dresses or oversized flowers.
 Unless you’re thinking of Marimekko, that is.

-They also chose to manufacture their textiles under the Ãƒ-ko-Tex Standard 100 and REACH: the first guarantees that the products have been tested against harmful substances to people or the environment, whereas the latter assures the company only purchases chemicals from European manufacturers and importers who operate under EU regulations.
+When environmental and ethical challenges arose with the brand’s expansion around the globe, the company joined the Better Cotton Initiative (BCI), an international multi-stakeholder initiative aiming at making global cotton production better for not only the people who produce it, but also the environment, too.
+They also chose to manufacture their textiles under the Oeko-Tex Standard 100 and REACH guidelines.
+The first guarantees that the products have been tested against harmful substances to people or the environment, whereas the latter assures the company only purchases chemicals from European manufacturers and importers who operate under EU regulations.

-So, when Marimekko celebrated the 50th anniversary of its most iconic pattern, Unikko, last year, they did so knowing the company’s ecological record was just as bright as the flowers on the pattern.
+So, when Marimekko celebrated the 50th anniversary of its most iconic pattern, Unikko, they did so knowing the company’s ecological record was just as bright as the flowers on the pattern.
 Designed in 1964 by Maija Isola, brightly beautiful Unikko – also know as Poppy – has been the basis for everything from tableware to umbrellas, bedding to clothing, all of which have felt fresh throughout the passing decades.

 Did you enjoy this post?
 Want to show your gratitude?
 Please support us on Patreon!